-Master Thesis Projects
+Bachelor & Master Thesis Projects

-We welcome driven students with a background in physics, nanobiology, microscopy, or data science who want to work at the interface of computational imaging and biomedical research - either on the experimental side (microscopy, hardware, tissue preparation) or on the computational side (image processing and signal analysis).
+We welcome driven students with a background in applied physics, nanobiology, microscopy, or data science who want to work at the interface of computational imaging and biomedical research - either on the experimental side (microscopy, hardware, tissue preparation) or on the computational side (image processing and signal analysis).

 Computational Scattered Light Imaging (ComSLI) resolves nerve fiber pathways and their crossings with micrometer resolution.
 While other scattering techniques raster-scan the tissue with a light beam and measure the distribution of scattered light behind the sample, ComSLI uses a reverse setup: The whole tissue section is illuminated from many different angles and the normally transmitted light is measured, thus enabling much higher resolutions and requiring only standard optical components (LED light source and camera).
 This makes ComSLI a highly promising imaging technique, enabling to disentangle complex fiber structures - not only in brain tissue, but also in other biological tissues with comparable fiber structures (e.g. muscle or collagen).

-Master Thesis Projects (MEP) - Examples
+Master Thesis Projects (MEP)

 Combining fluorescence and scattered light imaging